LSEG-API-Samples/Article.RDP.TypeScript.Node.FetchAPI/README.md

 ## <a id="intro"></a>Introduction

 The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) provides an interface for fetching resources asynchronously across the network using Promise.
-The Fetch API is wildly used by the frontend web developers for a while, but the [Node.js](https://nodejs.org/en/) just added this API as an experimental feature with Node version 17.5.0 on February 2022 for the backend developers.
+The Fetch API is wildly used by the frontend web developers for a while, but the [Node.js](https://nodejs.org/en/) just added this API as an experimental feature with Node version 17.5.0 in February 2022 for the backend developers.

 This example project shows how to use the Node.js experimental native Fetch API with the [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) as the example HTTP REST APIs.
 The application source codes are implemented in the [TypeScript](https://www.typescriptlang.org) language, and then run the application in a controlled environment such as [Docker](https://www.docker.com/) and [devcontainer](https://code.visualstudio.com/docs/remote/containers) using the [Node Docker Image](https://hub.docker.com/_/node).
 This helps to avoid mess-up your local development environment when experimenting with this feature.

 **Note**:
-Please be informed that this demo projects aim for Development and POC purposes only.
+Please be informed that this demo project aims for Development and POC purposes only.
 The native Fetch API is still an experimental feature (**As of April 2022**) and is not recommended for Production use.

 ## <a id="intro_fetch"></a>Node native Fetch API Overview